TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Details of Rearrangement Tasks

 \textbf{Clustering}: The state is represented as a full-connected graph where each node contains the two-dimensional position of each ball $\s^i = [x, y]$ and the one-dimensional category feature of each ball $c^i \in \{0, 1, 2\}$.
 We generate the target examples in two stages: First, we sample the positions of each ball from a \textit{Gaussian Mixture Model(GMM)} $p_{GMM}: \R^{K*2} \rightarrow \R^{+}$ with two modes:

 where $K=21$ denotes the total number of balls.
 In the second stage, we slightly adjust the positions sampled from the GMM to eliminate overlaps between these positions by stepping the physical simulation.
-Since the results mainly depend on the GMM, we take the density function of GMM as the pseudo likelihood function $\fprox(\s) = p_{GMM}(\s)$
+Since the results mainly depend on the GMM, we take the density function of GMM as the pseudo-likelihood function $\fprox(\s) = p_{GMM}(\s)$

 \textbf{Circling+Clustering}: The state representation is the same as that of \textit{Clustering}.
 To generate the target examples, we first generate a circle using the same process in \textit{Circling}.
-Then, starting with any ball in the circle, we colour the ball three colours in turn, $\frac{K}{3}$ for each.
+Then, starting with any ball in the circle, we colour the ball three colours, in turn, $\frac{K}{3}$ for each.
 The order is randomly selected from red-yellow-blue and red-blue-yellow.
 This sampling is also explicit yet with an intractable density similar to \textit{Circling}.
-The pseudo likelihood function is defined as $\fprox(\s) = \exp^{-(\sigma_{\theta} + \sigma_{r})} \cdot \exp^{-(\sigma_{R} + \sigma_{G} + \sigma_{B}) - \sigma_{C}}$ where $\sigma_{R}$ denotes the standard deviation of the angle between two adjacent red balls, and $\sigma_{G}$ and $\sigma_{B}$ and $\sigma_{C}$ denotes the standard deviation of the positions of red, green and blue centres.
-Intuitively, the first term $\exp^{-(\sigma_{\theta} + \sigma_{r})}$ measures the pseudo likelihood of balls forming a circle and the next term $\exp^{-(\sigma_{R} + \sigma_{G} + \sigma_{B}) + \sigma_{C}}$ measures the pseudo likelihood of balls being clustered into three piles.
+The pseudo-likelihood function is defined as $\fprox(\s) = \exp^{-(\sigma_{\theta} + \sigma_{r})} \cdot \exp^{-(\sigma_{R} + \sigma_{G} + \sigma_{B}) - \sigma_{C}}$ where $\sigma_{R}$ denotes the standard deviation of the angle between two adjacent red balls, and $\sigma_{G}$ and $\sigma_{B}$ and $\sigma_{C}$ denotes the standard deviation of the positions of red, green and blue centres.
+Intuitively, the first term $\exp^{-(\sigma_{\theta} + \sigma_{r})}$ measures the pseudo-likelihood of balls forming a circle and the next term $\exp^{-(\sigma_{R} + \sigma_{G} + \sigma_{B}) + \sigma_{C}}$ measures the pseudo-likelihood of balls being clustered into three piles.

 The common settings shared by each task are summarised as follows:

 \textbf{Horizon:} Each training episode contains 100 steps.